bitwalker/libcluster/README.md

 [![Build Status](https://travis-ci.org/bitwalker/libcluster.svg?branch=master)](https://travis-ci.org/bitwalker/libcluster)

 This library provides a mechanism for automatically forming clusters of Erlang nodes, with either static or dynamic node membership.
-It provides a publish/subscribe mechanism for cluster events so that you can easily be notified when cluster members join or leave, and provides a pluggable "strategy" system, with a variety of strategies provided out of the box.
+It provides a pluggable "strategy" system, with a variety of strategies provided out of the box.

 You can find supporting documentation [here](https://hexdocs.pm/libcluster).